Orak: A Foundational Benchmark for Training and Evaluating LLM Agents on Diverse Video Games: Introduction

-Furthermore, we propose a fine-tuning dataset that aims to transform pre-trained LLMs into effective gaming agents.
-The dataset consists of game interaction trajectories generated by expert LLMs, \emph{e.g.,} GPT-4o, using various agentic strategies on all games in \benchname{}.
-These trajectories encapsulate meta-knowledge on how and when to use the agentic strategies to play various genres of games, leading to more resource-efficient and effective gaming LLM agents.
+In addition, we release a fine-tuning dataset that aims to transform pre-trained LLMs into effective gaming agents.
+The dataset consists of game interaction trajectories generated by expert LLMs, \emph{e.g.,} GPT-4o, using core agentic strategies on all games in \benchname{}.
+These trajectories encapsulate meta-knowledge on how and when to use the agentic strategies to play various genres of games, leading to more resource-efficient and effective gaming agents.

-Our benchmark offers comprehensive evaluation dimensions, including general game scores with leaderboards, competitive LLM battle arenas, and in-depth analyses of visual input state, agentic strategies, and fine-tuning effects.
-Extensive experiments on \benchname{} with 12 LLMs reveal that (1) proprietary LLMs generally achieve superior performance across games, with significant gaps compared to open-source LLMs, (2) their performance gap becomes narrow in battle games, (3) proprietary LLMs benefit from extended agentic workflows, while open-source LLMs show limited gains, (4) visual states often hinder gameplay performance, and (5) fine-tuning on gameplay trajectories enables effective transfer of gameplay meta-knowledge from larger LLMs to smaller ones, leading to generalization in intra-game and out-of-distribution (OOD) game scenarios.
-We believe that \benchname{} not only establishes a foundation for developing gaming LLM agents but also serves as a critical benchmark for evaluating general LLMs on realistic, long-horizon decision-making tasks.
+Our benchmark offers comprehensive evaluation dimensions, including game score leaderboards, competitive LLM battle arenas, and \fix{ablation studies} of visual input state, agentic strategies, and fine-tuning effects.
+Extensive experiments on \benchname{} with 15 LLMs reveal that (1) proprietary LLMs achieve superior performance across games with significant gaps from open-source LLMs, (2) their performance gap becomes narrow in battle scenarios, (3) proprietary LLMs benefit from extended agentic workflows, while open-source LLMs show limited gains, (4) \fix{models fail to extract sufficient value from visual inputs} yet, and (5) fine-tuning enables effective transfer of gameplay meta-knowledge from larger LLMs to smaller ones, leading to generalization in intra-game, out-of-distribution (OOD) game, and non-game unseen scenarios like math and web interaction.
+We believe that \benchname{} not only establishes a foundation for building gaming agents but also serves as a critical benchmark for evaluating general LLMs on realistic, long-horizon decision-making tasks.